-Zachary Mannheimer is a featured speaker in an upcoming webinar on March 23, 2017, Creative Placemaking: Economic Development for the Next Generation, co-sponsored by Citizens’ Institute on Rural Design.
+Zachary Mannheimer was a featured speaker in our webinar, Creative Placemaking: Economic Development for the Next Generation, co-sponsored by Citizens’ Institute on Rural Design.
 We interviewed Zachary about the work he does and what motivates him.

 Q: What is creative placemaking?